What Is OSHA Compliance?

 - Clean and Declutter Workspaces – Reduce trip and fall hazards.

-📊 For ongoing safety documentation, supervisors can use Daily Report Templates to maintain accurate OSHA compliance records.
+📊 For ongoing safety documentation, supervisors can use structured field reports and digital reporting tools to maintain accurate OSHA compliance records across multiple active job sites.

 Exemptions from OSHA Compliance